Dena Tauriello

-Dena Tauriello is a New Jersey-based drummer, educator, and author.
+Dena Tauriello is a New Jersey–based drummer, educator, and author.

 Early life

-Tauriello grew up in Montville, New Jersey and attended Montville Township High School, where she played softball and earned 11 varsity letters.
+Tauriello grew up in Montville, New Jersey, and attended Montville Township High School, where she played softball and earned 11 varsity letters.

 After seeing Karen Carpenter play the drums during a live performance, she was able to meet with her.
 This meeting inspired her to begin playing drums.
-She took drum lessons as a child, and continued taking private lessons for 8 years.
+She took drum lessons as a child, and continued taking private lessons for eight years.

-Dena replaced Kristen Henderson (guitar/bass), who originally played drums in the band before taking up guitar.
-Dena was the only drummer to audition for the band in 1998, having less than 24 hours to prepare.
-She joined the band a short time after her audition.

-Before Antigone Rising, Dena played drums in the all female cover band "Good Girl's Don't".
+Dena played drums in the all female cover band "Good Girl's Don't".
 GGD was a major attraction on the East Coast's cover band circuit drawing major crowds wherever they performed.
 They also opened for many signed artists like Korn and Fuel.